open-source-labs/Quell/quell-server/README.md

 2. Instantiate QuellCache once for each GraphQL endpoint, passing to it the following arguments:

 - schema - the GraphQL schema you've defined using the graphql-JS library (NOTE: see 'Schema' section below)
-- redisPort - the port on which your Redis server will be running
-- redisHost - the hostname of your Redis server (this defaults to localhost if unprovided, but can be modified as needed)
+- Redis configuration object - an object with the keys `redisPort`, `redisHost`, and `redisPassword`, with the values mapping to your corresponding Redis server.
 - cacheExpiration - number of seconds you want data to persist in the Redis cache
 - costParameters (optional, see "Rate and Cost Limiting Implementation" section below)